 The distribution for the precipitation above 0.1 mm h-1 is separately constructed for each product.
 3B42 product shows an obvious overestimation in occurrences for the precipitation with the intensity between 1 and 30 mm h-1, and underestimation for precipitation less than 1 mm h-1.
 IMERG shows an improved agreement with MRMS both in occurrence and volume distributions.

 Similar features can be also seen in the joint distributions of 3-hourly precipitation rates at 0.25o resolution for 3B42 vs MRMS, and IMERG vs MRMS, respectively, conditional on both precipitation rates at least 0.1 mm h-1(Figure 12).
 More importantly, the random error for IMERG is very low compared to 3B42, as seen by the tight scatter in density plot.
 The distribution is more concentrated along 1:1 line for IMERG, consistent with NMSE and NMAE results in Figure 10.
-Figure 12 demostrates that both higher and lower precipitation rates in IMERG are better represented than in 3B42, though IMERG slightly overestimates the higher precipitation rates and underestimates the lower precipitation rates.
+Figure 12 demonstrates that both higher and lower precipitation rates in IMERG are better represented than in 3B42, though IMERG slightly overestimates the higher precipitation rates and underestimates the lower precipitation rates.
 The improvement can be mainly attributed to the improved morphing scheme and enhanced sensitivity of sensors used in IMERG.